 San Diego may allow teachers to bring their own children to class in-person

-SAUSD students are currently learning in an online-only format and are expected to move into a hybrid model next week.
+SDUSD students are currently learning in an online-only format and are expected to move into a hybrid model next week.

 San Diego teachers may soon be allowed to bring their own school-age children to work with them under a new agreement reached with the teachers union and the district, Fox News has learned.